Mediating over Children and Finances

 What experience do Kent Family Mediation Service Mediators have?

 Kent Family Mediation Service mediators have had experience in a number of professions, including law, social work, therapy, human relations, education or counselling, prior to training as a mediator.
-Some Kent Family Mediators are legally qualified.
+Some Kent Family Mediators are legally qualified though cannot give legal advice in mediation.

 What training do Kent Family Mediation Service Mediators have?